devnall/notes/vocab.md

 * semiotics - the study of signs and symbols and their use or interpretation
 * invidious - tending to provoke resentment, envy, ill-will, animosity;
     offensive and unfair.
+* lairy - cunning or conceiter; ostentatiously attractive or flashy; aggressive or rowdy
+* eleemosynary - of, relating to, or supported by charity